Jeremy-Yan-Liu/Web-Scraping/README.md

 # Web-Scraping-From-New-York-Times

 This repository demonstrates two ways of crawling webpages from  New York Times archived news websites.
-Actually New York Times provides several [Times APIs](https://developer.nytimes.com/) to respond to request calls, but it turned out that it cannot satisfy the authors' needs.
+Actually New York Times provides many [Times APIs](https://developer.nytimes.com/) to respond to request calls, but it turned out that it cannot satisfy my specific needs.
 Thus, instead, I used two methods -- [Selenium](https://selenium-python.readthedocs.io/) and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), [Scrapy](https://scrapy.org/) and [JMESPath](http://jmespath.org/), to collect and parse the raw webpage.

 <img src = "New York Times APIs At A Glance.png" height = "400">